Texas Porch

 That deep paper trail is exactly what you reach for when a rural tract, a family inheritance, or an easement won't resolve in a modern online search.
 An old description that reads as gibberish in a database often makes plain sense once you find the original recorded deed and the volume it lived in.

-More Anderson County notes
+More stories and useful context near Anderson County